 So where does this leave ordinary users in the UK?
 Clearly some will have been unaware of the introduction of the exception last year, and possibly a larger minority will have been unaware of the rescinding of the exception, so they will no doubt

-are aware of the changes face a difficult decision: whether to make copies for personal use in contravention of the law in the reasonably sure knowledge that they won't get caught, or abide by the law and deny themselves a degree of sensible flexibility
+users who are aware of the changes face a difficult decision: whether to make copies for personal use in contravention of the law in the reasonably sure knowledge that they won't get caught, or abide by the law and deny themselves a degree of

-some streaming services may be forced to tighten up their procedures to prevent users from creating multiple copies of the same download.
-But what also seems clear is that the music industry has won a Pyrrhic victory since whether or not it is illegal,
+quo, and some streaming services may be forced to tighten up their procedures to prevent users from creating multiple copies of the same download.
+But what also seems clear is that the music industry has won a Pyrrhic victory since whether or not

 Adult website closes to UK viewers in reaction to UK internet censorship rules